juanibiapina/sub/README.md

 The `--executable` argument tells `sub` where the CLI entry point is located.
 Usually this will just be `${BASH_SOURCE[0]}`.
 The `--relative` argument tells `sub` how to find the root of the CLI starting from the CLI entry point.
-These two are separate arguments for cross platform compatibility. `sub` will canonalize the bin path before merging with the relative path and then canonalize again.

 After the root directory is determined, `sub` picks up any executable files in a `libexec` directory inside root to use as subcommands.
 Directories create